mbugti04/point-cloud-classification/README.md

 # point-cloud-classification

+# Info

+This project aims to classify New York City Boroughs with point cloud data.
+It is trained on segments of the five boroughs.

 # Installation

+## Requirements
+It would initially require 50GB of free space in order to download all of the dataset.
+However, I have changed it so that one file is download and processed at a time, thus greatly reducing the storage need

 Download `pytorch`

 Download `pytorch-geometric` with additional dependencies

-# Info
+# How to Run

-This project aims to classify locations with point cloud data.
-It is trained on segments of various cities.
+Run `download_data.py`, which installs, unzips, and formats the dataset provided from the official [NYC 3D model dataset](https://www.nyc.gov/site/planning/data-maps/open-data/dwn-nyc-3d-model-download.page)

 # Methodology